ginpei/try-agora/README.md

 → Check if the element exists.

-The document describe to delete element which is the result of `document.getElementById(user.uid)`, but I didn't find where the element is created.
+The document describes to delete an element which is the result of `document.getElementById(user.uid)`, but I didn't find where the element is created.